 Let's create an example track step by step.
 We will call this track "tutorial".
-The track consists of two components: the data set and the actual track which describes what Rally should do with the data set.
+The track consists of two components: the data set and the actual track specification which describes the workload that Rally should apply.
+We will store everything in the directory ~/rally-tracks/tutorial but you can choose any other location.